kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

   - As Master Vrook says, "I can only hope you prove up to the task...", click to skip the text and IMMEDIATELY AFTER, start buffering
   - If you get the QS, but fail the load, kill the program, reopen, and reload the save
   - If you miss the QS, it's faster to kill the program and try again (the previous [Open Buffer](<../Techniques/Save Buffering#open-buffers>) acts as a safety save)
-- Swap to T3 and talk to Master Zhar: 1,1
+- Swap to T3 or Canderous and talk to Master Zhar: 1,1
 - Swap to MC and talk to Master Zhar again: 1,1,6,3,2,6,4
-- Swap to T3 and talk to Master Dorak to become a Jedi Guardian
+- Swap to the same party member as before and talk to Master Dorak to become a Jedi Guardian
-- `Level to 4: Strength to 19, Save Skills, Improved Two-Weapon Fighting, Force Speed and Force Valor`
+- `Level to 4: Strength to 19, Save Skills, Improved Two-Weapon Fighting, Affect Mind and Stun Droid`
-- `Level to 5: Save Skills, Affect Mind`
+- `Level to 5: Save Skills, Burst of Speed`
-- `Level to 6: Persuade to 9, Improved Flurry, Dominate Mind`
+- `Level to 6: Persuade to 9, TI to 9, Improved Flurry, Force Valor`
   - From here, you can take each level up as soon as possible; they're listed where they are guaranteed to occur
-- Swap to T3 and talk to Master Zhar
-- *Party: Remove T3*
 - *Force: Cast Burst of Speed*
+- Swap to the same party member as before and talk to Master Zhar to construct a lightsaber
+- *Party: Remove T3 and Canderous*
 - Talk to Master Zhar once more
 - Talk to droid and exit enclave
   - *Force: Cast Burst of Speed as you exit for Duration Glitch*

 ### Dantooine Savannah

+***For Dantooine and Manaan, Burst of Speed and Force Jump are the fastest forms of movement.
+Try to Force Jump wherever possible and always keep Burst of Speed active.***

 - [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) to skip Jon's conversation
 - [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) to skip kath hound spawn
 - Run/Force Jump to closer entrance to Matale Grounds
 - Run through Matale Grounds to Grove
 - Run left, then [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) to skip Bolook's murder mystery
-- Loot the Mandalorian corpse outside Juhani's enclosure
+- As you run through the trees, try to Force Jump to a (Horned) Kath Hound
 - [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) to skip the Juhani fight
 - Talk to Juhani to redeem her
 - Return to Ebon Hawk (RtEH)